2024 LCA CONFERENCE CALL FOR PROGRAMS

 Program Proposal Guidelines

-- Persons in all area of the counseling profession are invited to submit a program proposal.
+- Persons in all areas of the counseling profession are invited to submit a program proposal.

 - The lead presenter of the presentation must hold a master’s degree or above in a mental health field.
 Students may join their professor in the presentation but may not be the lead presenter (unless the student is professional seeking a doctorate).
 The Lead Presenter (Professor) is responsible for the content of the session and must be part of the session; no more than a total of four presenters.

 - A presenter may not participate in more than two presentations.

-- All presenters must be members of LCA.
-PROSPECTIVE PRESENTERS MUST BE MEMBERS AT THE TIME THE PROPOSAL IS SUBMITTED.
+- All presenters must be members of LCA at the time the proposal is submitted.
 (In special situations, this requirement may be waived by the LCA leadership)

 - All presenters must register and pay for conference (at the least the day of their presentation).
-Presenters are responsible for all travel travel expenses
+Presenters are responsible for all travel expenses.

 - Presenters must check in at the LCA Presenter Registration Table to obtain their Registration Packet and a Presenter’s Badge.

 - The lead presenter is responsible for signing the Presenter Contract, contacting all co-presenters and for all details of the submission.

 - Audio-Visual Equipment: LCA will provide screens, microphone, extension cords and power strips in each meeting room.
 LCA will also provide a projector for each room.
-The projectors are quipped with a VGA and a HDMI Cord—if a presenter is using a Mac product, adapters should be brought by the presenter.
-If the hotel charges for internet use, Presenters wishing to have the use of the internet must make those arrangements with the hotel.
-Internet is provided at the 2018 conference.
-LCA does not provide any other equipment (this includes clickers for the projectors) Please plan to bring any other equipment that you need.
-Presenters may rent their equipment from the conference site or they may bring their own equipment.
+The projectors are equipped with a VGA and a HDMI Cord—if a presenter is using a Mac product, adapters should be brought by the presenter.
+Internet is provided at the 2024 conference.
+LCA does not provide any other equipment (this includes clickers for the projectors).
+Please plan to bring any other equipment that you need.
+Presenters may rent their equipment from the conference site or they may bring their own computers.

-- Tablets, I-pads, ext. do not operate with projectors.
+- Tablets, I-pads, ext. may not operate with projectors.
 Please be sure that you have a laptop available for your presentation; LCA will not provide laptops.